Riigikohus on Eesti Vabariigi kõrgeim kohus.

 Judges can also participate in trainings abroad.
 International cooperation happens through the European Judicial Training Network (EJTN), where the Supreme Court is a full member.
 Every year the EJTN compiles a catalogue of trainings organised in the member states.
 The catalogue is published on the website of the EJTN.
 Furthermore, every year the EJTN carries out an exchange program of judges.
 The EJTN also develops the judicial language learning system and makes proposals for the improvement of the judicial training system, and promotes distance learning methods and prepares guidelines for the the judicial training institutions of the European Union.

-Mr Tanel Kask, Head of Judicial Training Department
+Mr Andraš Tšitškan, Head of Legal Information and Judicial Training Department

 phone +372 730 9075, andras [dot] tsitskanriigikohus [dot] ee